andresporras3423/calculator-react/README.md

 # What it does

 - Initial config for calculator project
-- remove unnecessary files after npx create-react-app
+- Remove unnecessary files after npx create-react-app
-- add linters
+- Add linters
-- add prop-types and big.js packages
+- Add prop-types and big.js packages
-- deployment in Heroku
+- Deployment in Heroku

 # Build with